johannfaouzi/pyts/doc/user_guide.rst

 The second algorithm implemented is **Discrete Fourier Transform (DFT)**.
 The idea is to approximate a time series with a subsample of its Fourier coefficients.
-The selected Fourier coefficients are either the first ones (as they represent the trend of the time series) or the ones that separe the different classes the most if a vector of class labels is provided.
+The selected Fourier coefficients are either the first ones (as they represent the trend of the time series) or the ones that discriminate the different classes the most if a vector of class labels is provided.
 It is implemented as :class:`pyts.approximation.DFT`.